Antigua and Barbuda

 Antigua and Barbuda citizens can enter 152 countries without visas.
 Main visa-free destinations are:

-How much does Antigua and Barbuda citizenship cost?
+How much does Antigua and Barbuda passport cost?

-A participant in the Antigua and Barbuda citizenship programme fulfils basic investment conditions:
+A participant in the Antigua and Barbuda citizenship program fulfils basic investment conditions:

 For example, here is the cost calculation for obtaining an Antigua and Barbuda passport by purchasing real estate.